STS-53

 STS-53 was a NASA Space Shuttle Discovery mission in support of the United States Department of Defense (DoD).
+It was Discovery's 15th flight.
 The mission was launched on December 2, 1992, from Kennedy Space Center, Florida.
+This was also the last mission to have been operated via MCR-2 in JSC.
+Afterwards the room was restored entirely to its Apollo era appearance.